 The Silver Comet Trail follows the bed of the old Seaboard Air Line.
 From 1947 to 1969, the shiny Silver Comet passenger train provided luxury service between New York and Birmingham.
 Today, three trestles and a railroad tunnel integrated into the trail design hint at past glories.

-The well-maintained 61.5-mile trail is 12-foot wide and paved; mile markers help navigate and the trail accommodates nearly all non-motorized uses.
-An adjacent equestrian path stretches some 40 miles west from Florence Road in Powder Springs.
-Rounding out the stats are 17 wheelchair-accessible access points (six with horse trailer parking), 15 restrooms, 10 water fountains, and a variety of trailside services.
+The well-maintained 61.5-mile trail is 12-foot wide and paved.
+Along the way are 17 wheelchair-accessible access points, 15 restrooms, 10 water fountains, and a variety of trailside services.

 Today's Silver Comet runs from Smyrna all the way to Esom Hill.
 The eastern section runs through residential areas, including housing developments with private trail access.
 The western section is more bucolic, a mixed landscape of pine stands and farmland.
 At dusk, the countryside comes alive with animal sounds.